 Visual search is defined as looking for a product by using a photo or other visual search tool, such as an illustration.
 It’s an alternative to searching for a product with text keywords.

-Search clothes by image can be divided into two different categories:
+Visual Search in AI can be divided into two different categories:

 2-Visual attribute search

 You are likely familiar with camera (or reverse image) search in some aspects, but we’ll go deeper to explain the pros and cons of camera search--and compare it to new search clothes by image methods.